Canary wharf flats and offices

 Landlords are also able to deduct the costs incurred in purchasing replacement furnishings, including white goods, when calculating their taxable profit.

-Relief for finance costs incurred on residential properties, such as interest and mortgage costs, are restricted to the basic rate of income tax of 20%.
-These rules do not apply to a property qualifying as a furnished holiday let, however from 6 April 2025 this will change as the furnished holiday letting regime is being abolished.
-Furnished holiday let’s will be treated in line with other residential property lets.
+Relief for finance costs incurred on residential properties, such as interest and mortgage costs, are restricted to a tax deduction equal to the basic rate of income tax of 20% of the mortgage interest paid on the rented property.
+It is worth noting that the Furnished Holiday Let regime was abolished from April 2025 and these properties are now treated in line with all residential property lets.

 Gross rents 10,000 10,000